sysdiglabs/terraform-eksblueprints-sysdig-addon/README.md

-# Sysdidg Addon for EKS Blueprints
+# Sysdig Addon for EKS Blueprints

 **_`This project is currently in BETA stage`_**